ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-schedule-merger.md

 When a config is sent like this, and without a schedule, the schedule will be replanned based on the previously received schedules.
 If no schedules has been received, no scheduling is done.

-However, you can send config and price data in the same message.
-Then both will be used.
+You cannot send config and other schedules in the same message.
+If you do, the config is ignored.

 ### Dynamic commands

 You can dynamically send some commands to the node via its input, by using a `commands` object in the payload as described below.

-Commands can be sent together with config and/or price data, but the exact behavior is not defined.
+Commands can be sent together with config or price data.

 #### sendSchedule